 I am a member of the Cleft and Craniofacial group dedicated to the correction of congenital facial anomalies and Clinical Lead of Paediatric Plastic Surgery at Starship Children’s Hospital.

 As Past President of the NZ Association of Plastic Surgeons and active member of the association, I am closely involved with the training of the new generation of Plastic Surgeons and helping to shape the future of the specialty in New Zealand.
-I am President of the Australian and New Zealand Society of Craniomaxillofacial Surgeons which reflects my passion for supporting this sub-Specialty.
+I am the Past President of the Australian and New Zealand Society of Craniomaxillofacial Surgeons which reflects my passion for supporting this sub-Specialty.

 I enjoy the opportunity to teach the doctors training in Plastic Surgery.
 I am an Honorary Senior Lecturer at the University of Auckland and have an educational role supervising academic activities.